omega8cc/boa/docs/MIGRATE-XMASS.md

 The verb is idempotent: re-run it after fixing anything it refused on.

+### The target-silence gate (prep-target, init, cutover)

+Every account install and every re-seed on the target leaves a background octopus pass behind, and each pass queues platform verifies that the Ægir queue runs minutes later.
+A target is **silent** when it holds no BOA run lock (`/run/boa_run.pid`, `/run/boa_wait.pid`, `/run/octopus_install_run.pid`), no account has `static/control/run-upgrade.pid` armed, every root's `hosting_task` queue is empty (current revisions, queued or processing) and no dispatch, verify or installer process runs.
+The probe fails closed: an unreadable root or an unreadable target counts as busy.

+- `prep-target` reports the wait after its account verification; a timeout there only warns (nothing destructive follows).
+- `init` waits, bounded, before its first target mutation and refuses on timeout.
+- `cutover --live` waits, in the narrower run-locks-and-processes scope (the target is a standby: its runner never consumes an armed pid and its panel rows are the source's), after every cheap refusal and before the first source mutation; the DRY run reports a busy target as a DENY.

+Knobs: `_XMASS_TARGET_SILENT_MAX_WAIT` (seconds, default 2400) and
+`_XMASS_SKIP_TARGET_SILENCE=YES` (skip the wait deliberately, logged).
+Related `xoct create` knobs: `_XOCT_TARGET_QUIET_MAX_WAIT` (wait for a quiet target before the account install, default 1800) and `_XOCT_CREATE_MAX_WAIT` (the post-install settle, default 900).

 ### Phase 1 — Initialise Replication (`xmass init`)

 Run on the **source** only.